torbsd/torbsd.github.io/prospective.md

 #### Internal TDP physical meeting ####

-George and Sean would benefit from a physical meeting, having accomplished everything thusfar over the Internet.
+George and Sean would benefit from a physical meeting, having accomplished everything thusfar over the Internet over a period of years.
 This would require covering travel costs.

 #### Upcoming Conferences/Summits ####